techwriterjoe/introduction-airtable-api/README.md

 The table data has the ability to be used or updated with the Airtable API for outside applications.

 ##Understanding an API Call
-For a case study using the API, a simple website pulls the data from the "Artists" table and displays the artists' names as a list.
-Each list item is linked to information from the other columns of the "Artists", pictured below (Fig  2).
+For a case study using the API, a simple website pulls the "Artists"' data the table and displays the artists' names as a list.
+Each list item is a link to information from the other columns of the "Artists'" table, pictured below (Fig  2).

 ![alt text](https://github.com/techwriterjoe/introduction-airtable-api/blob/master/artists-website-homepage-outline.png "Artists homepage")